 State Farm’s main drawback is that it lacks the discounts offered by Allstate and Liberty Mutual.
 (Allstate offers a “Welcome Discount” for new customers, for example.)
 So we weren’t surprised, during our quote evaluations, to find that State Farm returned the highest yearly premium by $100 (which works out to about $8 more per month).
 Still, State Farm’s highly acclaimed customer experience and broad coverage options are the easiest way to feel totally secure in your coverage, qualities we felt were worth a few extra bucks per month.

 Another reason we love Allstate?
 Its discounts.
 Of our finalists, they have the largest number of advertised savings options.
 New clients can trim 10% off their premiums for a full two years by switching to Allstate, and new homeowners are also offered up to 10% off.
 Other standout discounts include savings for retirees, auto-pay customers, homes with protections from fire or burglary, storm-shutter discounts, and early sign-up savings.
-The only thing missing from Allstate’s line up is savings for homes built from environmentally friendly materials or for homeowners who have LEED Certified houses.
-(If these categories are of interest, check out Travelers, below.)
+The only thing missing from Allstate’s line up is savings for homes built from environmentally friendly materials or for homeowners who have LEED certified houses.
+(If these categories are of interest, check out Travelers, a few paragraphs below.)

 Rounding out our list of best homeowners insurance in Vermont is Travelers Insurance.
 They offer fewer endorsements and discounts than the other three providers, lacking nice-to-have options like inflation coverage or a welcome discount for new customers.
 However, Travelers is still an excellent option for homeowners insurance in Vermont, especially if green home design is important to you.
-Travelers is one of the few companies offering discounts for anyone using LEED Certified practices and materials in their new construction or renovations.
+Travelers is one of the few companies offering discounts for anyone using LEED certified practices and materials in their new construction or renovations.

 *Allstate requires a phone interview to complete a quote, which takes more personal information than we can replicate.
 But we certainly advise giving them each a call to compare your options.

 Vermont was the first state to issue their own report after the federal government released its National Climate Assessment in 2014.
 Vermont’s findings show significant changes in the state’s average temperatures and ice-thaw, concluding that flood risk will increase throughout the state.
-Recent events like Rutland’s “Mountain Wave” and the White River Junction earthquake have added to the discussion surrounding risks related to natural disasters in Vermont.
+More recent events like Rutland’s “Mountain Wave” and the White River Junction earthquake have added to the discussion surrounding risks related to natural disasters in Vermont.